Santosh-kul/SupportArticles-docs/support/windows-server/group-policy/apply-group-policy-objects-terminal-services.md

 To create a new OU for the Terminal Services servers, follow these steps:

-1. Click Start, point to Programs, point to Administrative Tools, and then click **Active Directory Users and Computers**.
-2. Expand the left pane.
-3. Click **`domainname.xxx`**.
-4. On the Action menu, click New, and then click Organizational Unit.
-5. In the Name box, type a name for the Terminal Services server.
-6. Click OK.

-    The new Terminal Services OU now appears in the list in the left pane and contains no default objects.
-The Terminal Services servers reside in either the Computers OU or the Domain Controllers OU.
-7. Locate and then click the Terminal Services server or servers, click Action, and then click Move.
-8. In the Move dialog box, click the new Terminal Services server or servers, and then click OK.
-9. Click the new Terminal Services OU to verify that the move has successfully occurred.
+1. Log in to a domain controller or a machine with the Remote Server Administration Tools (RSAT) installed.
+2. Open the Start Menu and type “Active Directory Users and Computers”.
+Click on it to open.
+3. In the Active Directory Users and Computers console, navigate to the domain or container where you want to create the new OU.
+4. Right-click on the domain or container.
+5. Select New > Organizational Unit.
+6. In the New Object - Organizational Unit dialog box, enter “Terminal Servers” as the name.
+7. Click OK to create the OU.

 To create a Terminal Services Group Policy object, follow these steps: